HikariObfuscator/Hanabi/README.md

 - export the env vars you need
 - ``/Applications/Xcode.app/Contents/MacOS/Xcode``

-This should get you a probably initialized Xcode.
+This should get you a properly initialized Xcode.

 Or alternatively, manually edit [LoadEnv() in Obfuscation.cpp](https://github.com/HikariObfuscator/NatsukoiHanabi/blob/master/LLVM/lib/Transforms/Obfuscation/Obfuscation.cpp#L59) to initialize the flags in a way you prefer